 7 best theme parks in Europe

 Do you love that butterfly feeling you get in your stomach when you’re on a roller coaster dropping from a great height or looping the loop?
 Can’t get enough of giant swings or pirate ships?
-Then get planning your trip to one of these fabulous theme parks in Europe.
-We’ve picked our top seven, in no particular order.
+Then you better start planning your trip to one of these fabulous theme parks in Europe.

 1. Disneyland Paris, France